Join Chef Andre at OIC on Wednesday, March 9, 2022 at 11:30 for a Culinary Cooking Demonstration for ESL students. Learn how you can join the class.

 1988

 OICA develops the Quantum Opportunity Program (QOP), a multi-year, intensive case management and mentoring program for high school youth.
-The program is rigorously evaluated and eventually adapted by the Eisenhower Foundation for widespread dissemination.
+The program was rigorously evaluated and eventually adapted by the Eisenhower Foundation for widespread dissemination.

 1998